What Requirements Are Needed for an AFSL?

 • Training and Education: Providing ongoing training to employees and representatives to ensure they understand their compliance responsibilities and stay updated on regulatory changes.

-• Regular Audits and Reviews: Conducting periodic internal audits and compliance reviews to assess the effectiveness of compliance measures and make necessary adjustments.
+• Regular Audits and Reviews: Conducting periodic internal audits and compliance reviews to assess the effectiveness of compliance measures.

 Adequate Risk Management Systems